taro-rb/taro/README.md

 - rspec matchers for testing?
 - benchmark for validation of a big response
 - examples https://swagger.io/specification/#example-object
+- move coercion error out of Field, handle in ResponseValidator
 - more docs

 ## Installation